 Ease of Use

-does have an altimeter, and sells for the same price as the original Flex, but it is not a wristband.
+Unfortunately, however, the Fitbit Flex does not have an altimeter, which tracks steps on stairs.
+The Fitbit One does have an altimeter and sells for the same price as the original Flex, but it is not a wristband.

 Third-party sellers offer stylish band options, such as the leather wrap bracelet from Charming Charlie, and bling-filled handmade bands from sellers on Etsy.

 Tracks stationary vs. active time